Exact phylodynamic likelihood via structured Markov genealogy processes: Results

 In this model, the state variable, $\Xr_t$, is the size of a population at time $t$.
 All individuals face the same per-capita birth and death rates, which are $\lambda$ and $\mu$, respectively.
 Accordingly, the Kolmogorov backward equation for this model is \begin{mathsize}{9pt}{10pt}

 \end{mathsize} \citet{Stadler2010} considered the case where samples are taken through time at a uniform per-capita rate $\psi$ and lineages extant at time $T$ are sampled with probability $\rho$.
-Let $B$ denote the set of branch-times in an observed genealogy, let $S_0$ and $S_1$ be, respectively, the sets of terminal and inline sample times prior to time $T$, and suppose $n$ lineages are sampled at time $T$.
-Since there is only a single deme, and since nothing depends on the genealogy coloring, in writing the corresponding filter equation, we can apply \cref{corol:obsc_filter} and take $F$ to be independent of $y$.
-After summing over $y$, the regular part of the adjoint filter equation then reads \begin{mathsize}{9pt}{10pt}
+Let $B$ denote the set of branch-times in an observed genealogy, let $S_0$ and $S_1$ be, respectively, the sets of terminal and inline sample times prior to time $T$, and suppose $n$ lineages are sampled at time $T$. \zcref[S]{eq:obsc-adj-reg} for this process reads \begin{mathsize}{9pt}{10pt}

+\end{mathsize} As before, we can take $F$ to be independent of $y$.
+We then sum over $y$ and apply the Chu-Vandermonde identity (\zcref{eq:chu-vandermonde}) to obtain \begin{mathsize}{9pt}{10pt}